Defective product claims

 How does a defective product personal injury claim work?

-What type of injuries are caused by defective products?
+What type of injuries are commonly caused by defective products?

 Because defective product claims cover all types of products, there is no one particular type of injury that can be said to be caused by defective products, although more common injuries can include: